pursuit-curriculum/unit-dsa/intro-to-data-structures-and-algorithms/lesson-notes/README.md

 > Five people were running a race. **A**iden finished before **B**rooke, but behind **C**ory. **D**esmond finished before **E**leanor, but behind **B**rooke.
 What was the finishing order?

-- Take a look at the following logic problem.
-Use Polya's Problem Solving Technique to help you solve this problem.
-Even if you think you know the answer, go through each step of the process.

-> A girl meets a snake and a deer in the forest.
-The snake lies every Monday, Tuesday, and Wednesday, and he speaks the truth the other days.
-The deer lies on Thursdays, Fridays, and Saturdays, and she speaks the truth on the other days of the week.
-“Yesterday I was lying,” the snake told the girl.
-“So was I,” said the deer.
-What day is it?